Adlerero/QuixoGameAI/README.md

 # QuixoGameAI
-An implementation of the game Quixo that is supposed to have a bot in order to compete agianst the CPU using heuristcs, Minimax pruning alpha-beta algorithm.
+An implementation of the game Quixo that have a bot in order to compete agianst the CPU Or compete against another bot using heuristcs, Minimax pruning alpha-beta algorithm.